jamhorn/vamos/README.md

-# vamos
+# Vamos

-Vamos is used to update an application using Squirrel
+Vamos is used to update an application using Squirrel.